 Tillotson has shared her expertise as a teacher and guest lecturer at New York IES Introductory Lighting Course, Louisiana State University, New Jersey Institute of Technology, University of Arkansas, Cornell University, McGill University, and Dalhousie University.
 With a diverse and global portfolio that includes touchstone projects such as the Seattle Public Library and New York’s New Museum, Tillotson is paving a path for wider recognition of the crucial role played by lighting design plays in architecture.

-St. Vincent–born Shereese Trumpet graduated with a Bachelor of Architecture from the City College of New York, and now works as an architectural designer at STUDIO 367 Architecture.
+St. Vincent–born Shereese Trumpet graduated with a Bachelor of Architecture from the City College of New York, and now works as a Junior Designer at Studio 397 Architecture.
 For her academic excellence in architecture and leadership initiatives, Trumpet received both the NYCOBA NOMA Diversity Award and the Center for Architecture Heritage Ball Scholarship in 2014.
 Trumpet was also part of the six architecture students chosen to design and construct a collapsible table for the CCNY Architecture School’s Solar Roof Pod.

 The husband and wife duo behind Tod Williams Billie Tsien Architects is one of the most prolific pairs around.
 Since the 1970s, the pair has been behind numerous museum projects.
 This reporter is especially taken with the space they created to house the historic Barnes collection of Impressionist and Post-Impressionist Art in Philadelphia.
 The museum is spare yet warm and highly conducive to contemplation.
 It is a careful balance that the firm seems to strike time and again.
 Architizerlooks forward to their forthcoming plans for the Obama Library.

 Helena Lucas Vieira